hasura/ndc-postgres/docs/production.md

 ## Build

-You can build each one with `nix build '.#ndc-<flavor>-docker'`, which will build a Docker tarball.
+You can build each one with `nix build '.#docker'`, which will build a Docker tarball.

 For example, to build the PostgreSQL image and load it into your Docker image registry, run:

 ```
-gunzip < "$(nix build --no-warn-dirty --no-link --print-out-paths '.#ndc-postgres-docker')" | docker load
+gunzip < "$(nix build --no-warn-dirty --no-link --print-out-paths '.#docker')" | docker load
 ```

 This will build an image named `ghcr.io/hasura/ndc-postgres:dev`.